ericzhao28/publicSmartClassifier/README.md

-### This commit will not work.
-Please refer to commit `dd8ca0866005575e5b666fc32c0a5accf2782037` for a working version.
+### This repo is the development repo and is going through refactoring.
+If you are in the Whimmly organization, refer to the larger meta-project to find the main repository with a working branch.
+The working repo's development branch points to this repository.

-# SmartClassifier (under development)
+# SmartClassifier
 A novel query classification engine currently under development.
 We employ three primary inputs for our learning algorithms:
 * Word embedding dependencies, modified to track complete NER phrases and long-distance links
 * Framenet-style parsed structures